Phari Lapcha Peak Climbing

 You should attempt Phari Lapcha climb if you:

-• Have experience with high altitude trekking or Himalayan mountaineering
+• Have experience with high altitude trekking or mountaineering in Himalaya

 • Are physically fit and can handle long climbing days